Cubs, Marlins set to meet after bumpy paths to postseason

 FOR STARTERS

-The Cubs will go with Kyle Hendricks in the opener and Darvish in Game 2, with Jon Lester in Game 3 if necessary.
+The Cubs will go with Kyle Hendricks in the opener and Darvish on Thursday, with Jon Lester on Friday if necessary.
+The Marlins will counter with Sandy Alcantara in the opener, Sanchez in Game 2 and Pablo Lopez if there’s a Game 3.

 Hendricks was third in the majors in innings and was particularly sharp down the stretch, with a 1.45 ERA in five outings in September.
 The Cubs could have gone with Darvish on his usual four days’ rest.
 But Ross chose Hendricks, who hasn’t pitched since Wednesday.